 This is a phase II study that will look at the safety and effectiveness of the investigational drug opaganib in participants with metastatic prostate cancer.
 The study drug, opaganib has been studied in a clinical trial to find a safe dose level.
 The results of this clinical trial and other lab studies have indicated that opaganib may be effective at slowing tumor growth.
 Patients will be eligible to participate in this study if they have prostate cancer that has progressed (gotten worse) on their current therapy of either abiraterone or enzalutamide.
 Participants will received either 250mg or 500mg of opaganib by mouth twice a day.
 Patients will continue on study drug until the development of progressive disease, intolerable toxicity, withdrawal of patient consent or other event as outlined in patient discontinuation.

-This study is for patients with prostate cancer.
-The purpose of this study is to compare the effects of dose-escalated radiation therapy with or without hormone therapy on your prostate cancer.
+This study is for men who have prostate cancer.
+The purpose of this study is to compare the effects, good and/or bad, of adding either prostate removal surgery or radiation therapy of the prostate to standard systemic therapy (SST), which is used to treat prostate cancer.